aws-samples/msk-powered-financial-data-feed/README.md

     cd certs
     makecsr
     ```

+**TIP:**  You will be asked several times to input passwords.
+Choose a single password for steps 4 - 6, this will make sure you get them all right.

 Enter your organization's domain name when asked for first and last name and enter additional organization details when prompted.
 Then make up a password for the your keystore when prompted.
 You will now have a CSR file called ```client_cert.csr```.